Puara/GuitarAMI/spu/JackTrip_tests/jacktrip_box.md

 - Edit the *jacktrip_client.service* file: `nano ~/.config/systemd/user/jacktrip_client.service`
 - Replace the IP at the line `ExecStart=/home/patch/sources/jacktrip/builddir/jacktrip -c 192.168.1.1 --clientname jacktrip_client` for the new IP address
 - Save the file (Ctrl+O, then hit ENTER in *nano*) and exit (Ctrl+X in *nano*).
+- Edit the *ping.service* file: `sudo nano /etc/systemd/system/ping.service`
+- Replace the IP (server name) and the client box name at the line `ExecStart=sh -c 'mosquitto_pub -h "jacktrip001.local" -t "message" -m "Jacktrip002 is up"` for the new IP address and proper client name.
+- Save the file (Ctrl+O, then hit ENTER in *nano*) and exit (Ctrl+X in *nano*).
-- Update the systemctl daemon: `systemctl --user daemon-reload`
+- Update the systemctl daemons: `systemctl --user daemon-reload` and `sudo systemctl daemon-reload`
-- Restart the service: `systemctl --user restart jacktrip_client.service`
+- Restart the services: `systemctl --user restart jacktrip_client.service` and `sudo systemctl restart ping.timer`
-- To check connection (if the server is availalbe and accessible through the given IP): `systemctl --user status jacktrip_client.service`
+- To check connection (if the server is available and accessible through the given IP): `systemctl --user status jacktrip_client.service`